PandaAnushka/codsoft2/README.md

 # codsoft2
-Responsive landing page built using HTML, CSS and JavaScript for the CodSoft Web Development Internship.
+Responsive landing page built using HTML, CSS and JavaScript for the CodSoft Web Development Internship!!!!.